Piercingxx/debian-install/README.md

 - I recommend an up-to-date copy of the netinst.iso from their website.
 - Install Debian as a headless system, no DE at all.
 - Do install the GRUB.
-- Reboot into terminal and follow the To install instructions
+- Reboot and follow the To install instructions

-- If you wish to edit any script before running it simply "sudo nano [file]" to edit it then ctrl+s & ctrl+x

 - "1.sh" to install Gnome-shell and a few adjustments.